Climate Action | Climate Justice

 ZERO WASTE

-Yes, we have been recycling and working on reducing waste at UUAA for a long time.
-NEW this year– we have contracted with a composting service (MyGreen Michigan) and will focus on living in better harmony with our planet by reducing what we send to the landfill.
+NEW in January, 2024– We contracted with a composting service (MyGreen Michigan) and have been expanding our care for our planet by reducing what we send to landfills.
 You can even bring your food scraps from home if you aren’t able to compost.

-Here are some guides to help you find out what items we recycle and compost at UUAA.
 You probably want to reduce food waste at home, too!
 For tips on Zero Waste at home and in the wider community, click on this link.

 The Climate Action | Climate Justice Team